bgribble/silentway/README.md

 software and the audio interface that's connected to the Expert Sleepers device(s).

+### Note: It's not ready yet

+I doubt that anyone will come across this repo for a while, but in case you do: I'll remove this text when I have something working.
+I'm still implementing, fleshing out this document, and just pushing to Github in case I spill coffee on my laptop.

 ## Installation

 `This code uses "waf" as its build tool.